sancarn/awesome-vba/Contributing.md

 * 💣 - Requires installation
 * 🏺 - 32-bit/VB6 only
 * 💲 - Link includes/leads to paid content
+* 🔒 - VBA source code is password protected and/or hidden.

 #### 4. Symbology should contain tooltips